pavolgaj/OCFit/README.md

 # OCFit
-Python package for fitting of O-C diagrams.
+Python package for fitting of O-C diagrams of Eclipsing binaries.